GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

 ?> **Note**: The file names vary with the organisation.

-6. On your **Terminal**, go to the folder where you extracted the files.
+6. On **Terminal**, go to the folder where you extracted the files.
 For example, if they are in the **Downloads** > **Offboarding_local_wog_mac** folder, go to that folder.

 ![cd-extracted-folder](images/macos-cd-downloads.png)

-7. Copy the below and run it on the same **Terminal**.
+7. Copy the below and run it in the same **Terminal**.

     ```
     sudo chmod +x local_mac_offboarding.sh
     ```

-8. When prompted for a **Password**, enter your device password.
+8. When prompted for a **password**, enter your device password.
-9. Copy and run the following command on your **Terminal**.
+9. Copy and run the following command in your **Terminal**.

     ```
     sudo ./local_mac_offboarding.sh
     ```

-When you see the following success message on your **Terminal**, you will automatically be directed to a form to submit the Intune Device ID.
+When the following success message appears in **Terminal**, ou will be automatically redirected to a form to submit the Intune Device ID.

 ![macos-success-message](images/macos-success-message.png)

 10. Ensure your **Intune Device ID** is displayed on the form.
 If it is not displayed, provide it.
-See [Get Intune Device ID](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/offboard-device/mac-os-using-script?id=get-intune-device-id).
+Refer ti [Get Intune Device ID](/offboard-device/mac-os) for assistance.
-11. Enter your organisational email address in **Organisational Email Address** and click **Verify**.
+11. Enter your organisational email address in the **Organisational Email Address** field and click **Verify**.
 12. Enter the OTP you receive at this email address.
 13. Click **Submit**.
-When this request is processed successfully, we send a notification via email.
+Once this request is processed successfully, we will send a notification via email.

 ![successfully-offboarded-email](images/macos-successfully-offboarded-email.png)

 </details>

-#### **Windows**
+### Windows

 <details>
   <summary style="font-size:18px">a.
 Remove existing MDM software</summary>

 Complete the following steps to find if your device is managed by an MDM solution and remove it.

-  1. Click **Start** icon on the taskbar.
+  1. Click the **Start** icon on the taskbar.
   2. Go to **Settings** > **Accounts**.
   3. From the left menu, choose **Access work or school**.

-?> If your device is managed by an MDM, your username in your organisation's domain will be displayed under **Work or school account**.
+?> If your device is managed by an MDM software, your username in your organisation's domain will be displayed under **Work or school account**.

   4. Click **Work or school account** and then select **Disconnect**.